intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-7.8-user-guide.md

 ### Execute Search and Reset

-- Specify search criteria and the results will be shown in the panel on the right:
+- Specify search criteria, and the results will be shown in the panel on the right:

     [![Execute Search and Reset](unity-7.8-user-guide/images/advanced-search-criteria.gif)](unity-7.8-user-guide/images/advanced-search-criteria.gif)